Skip to main content

 Unfortunately, car insurance scams happen.
 They are common.
 It’s the main reason why drivers in Ontario pay the highest car insurance quotes.
 Therefore, it’s important for all drivers to be conscious of the types of insurance scams that are being staged.
 Otherwise, you could become a victim of a scam.

-This blog post will educate you about auto insurance scams, explain who scammers are, outline common car insurance claim scams, and provide important tips for how to avoid becoming a victim of a scam.
+This blog post will educate you about auto insurance scams, explain who scammers are, outline common car insurance claim scams, and provide important tips for how to avoid becoming a victim of car accident scam.

 Car insurance scams are a type of insurance fraud.
 Scammers target unsuspecting people.
 Auto accidents can be traumatic.
 The scammer stages accidents and then takes advantage of you when you are vulnerable.
 Drivers can be targets of insurance scams at any time, any place, and accidents can be staged in many ways.